 For purposes of the statements of cash flows, all highly liquid investments with a maturity of three months or less when purchased are considered cash equivalents.
+During the year, cash may consist of both unrestricted and restricted balances.
+Unrestricted cash balances represent cash available for general operating purposes.

-(d) Accounts Receivable
+(e) Accounts Receivable

 Accounts receivable represent amounts due under federal and state grant programs and, at times, contributions.
 The grant programs are reimbursable in nature and revenue is recognized as a receivable once the expenditures are incurred.
-Receivables are written off when deemed uncollectible by management and recoveries, if any, are recorded when received.